badger-dowdeswell/Simple-Database-using-JSON/README.md

 - The Package Manager should say this after the package has been downloaded and installed:

   Successfully installed 'System.Text.Json -Version 4.7.2' to Simple_Database

+When running the Simple_Database application, you may see a security vunerability warning about this package in the Console window.
+Do not be concerned.
+The vunerability relates to an issue if the Serializer is used in C# Web applications, not Windows Desktop Forms applications.